dsrw/sink/README.md

 ## The Good

-sinq is only 20 lines long, and should more or less do what is expected even with complicated nesting.
+sink is only 20 lines long, and should more or less do what is expected even with complicated nesting.
 It allows for a succinct style and leads to more readable code than nested callbacks, and provides greater freedom than other step type libraries.

 ## The Bad